 Throughout the Project area tour, the group freely recalled many memories which involved the tastes of their childhood and how the food incorporated the marine and plant resources around them.
-Kupnan Makanani shared that whenever her family needed some vegetables, they would go to their garden, or forage for bamboo shoots by the back of the three reservoirs which
+Kupuna Makanani shared that whenever her family needed some vegetables, they would go to their garden, or forage for bamboo shoots by the back of the three reservoirs which were connected and had bamboo on one side.

-Cultural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, Nāwiliwili, Niumalu, and Ha'ikū Ahupua'a, Lihu'e District, Kaua'i Island.

-TMK: [4]-3-4-007-001, [4]-3-4-007-002, [4]-3-4-007-003, and [4]-3-4-007-006 75 were connected and had bamboo on one side.
 This is where many people in Puhi Camp came to get their bamboo shoots.
 They also took care of their own chickens as well as ducks.

+Cultural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, Nāwiliwili, Niumalu, and Ha'ikū Ahupua'a, Līhu'e District, Kaua'i Island.
+TMK: [4]-3-4-007-001.
+[4]-3-4-007-002.
+[4]-3-4-007-003. and [4]-3-4-007-006